10 Tips for Working for Divorced Parents

 In addition to understanding general expectations, it’s important to have a calendar that outlines not only visitation, but activities, appointments, homework times, TV time and computer access.

-Ask for a Copy of the Visitation Schedule
+3. Ask for a copy of the visitation schedule

 This schedule should be signed and approved by both parents.
 If a parent comes to pick up or visit with a child, the calendar will show exactly when this is permitted.

-If the schedule was changed without your knowledge, contact the supervising parent to approve the change before the children leave,” Melissa Cummings RN, a child care specialist, says.
+If the schedule was changed without your knowledge, contact the supervising parent to approve the change before the children leave.
+If the parental relationship is not friendly and relaxed, the caregiver should avoid being directly responsible for the custody hand-off.

 As with any caregiving job, know the important numbers to contact in the event of an emergency.
 In a divorce situation, there may be different emergency contacts (which may or may not include the other parent) for each household.